 RA patients

-The safety of tocilizumab has been studied in 5 Phase III, double-blind controlled trials and their extension periods.
+The safety of tocilizumab has been studied in 5 Phase III, double-blind controlled trials and their extension periods (see section 5.1).

-The all control population includes all patients from the double-blind phases of each core study from randomisation until either the first change in the treatment regimen, or two years is reached.
-The control period in 4 of the trials was 6 months and in 1 study was up to 2 years.
+The all control population includes all patients from the double-blind phases of each core trial from randomisation until either the first change in the treatment regimen, or two years is reached.
+The control period in 4 of the trials was 6 months and in 1 trial was up to 2 years.
 In the double-blind controlled trials 774 patients received tocilizumab 4 mg/kg in combination with MTX, 1870 patients received tocilizumab 8 mg/kg in combination with MTX/other DMARDs and 288 patients received tocilizumab 8 mg/kg monotherapy.

-The all exposure population includes all patients who received at least one dose of tocilizumab either in the double-blind control period or open label extension phase in trials.
-Of the 4 009 patients in this population, 3 577 received treatment for at least 6 months, 3 296 for at least one year; 2 806 received treatment for at least 2 years and 1 222 for 3 years.
+The all exposure population includes all patients who received at least one dose of tocilizumab either in the double-blind control period or open label extension phase in the trials.
+Of the 4 009 patients in this population, 3 577 received treatment for at least 6 months, 3 296 for at least one year, 2 806 received treatment for at least 2 years and 1 222 for 3 years.

 Infections